djl997/laravel-maintenance-scheduler/README.md

 To activate maintenance mode, run the default Laravel command `php artisan down`.
 Laravel Release Scheduler will search for scheduled releases scoped to that date and activate them.
 Note if no releases were scheduled, there will automatically be an unscheduled release created and activated.

 ### Disable Maintenance Mode:
 To deactivate maintenance mode, run `php artisan up`.
-Laravel Release Scheduler will complete the active release and make it available for the changelog.
-You can copy-paste this e.g. to Github.
+Laravel Release Scheduler will complete the active release and make it available for a changelog.
+You can copy-paste this for example to Github.

 ### Show maintenance message:
 ```php